Carolina Football Practice Report

 Thursday's Practice Report

-Mangus helped develop sophomore quarterback Connor Shaw in his third campaign.
-Shaw posted an 8-1 record as the starting signal-caller.
+Shaw took over the quarterback duties in 2011 and posted an 8-1 record as the starting signal-caller.
 The dual-threat QB completed 65.4 percent of his passes with 14 touchdowns and also rushed for over 500 yards with eight scores.

 Mangus took over the Delaware Valley program in May 2002, went 2-8 in his first season, and turned the team into an NCAA Division III championship contender.
 In the next three seasons Delaware Valley notched a 33-4 record, won three conference championships, and advanced to the national quarterfinals twice.